-• A mathematician's explanation of why the stochastic process was adopted: "It is of course impossible to actually perform an infinity of repetitions of a random experiment to determine the probability of an event.
+• A mathematician's explanation of why the stochastic process was adopted [20]: "It is of course impossible to actually perform an infinity of repetitions of a random experiment to determine the probability of an event.
 But if only a finite number of repetitions of the process are performed, different relative frequencies will appear in different series of trials.
 If these relative frequencies are to define the probability, the probability will be slightly different every time it is measured.
 But the real probability should be the same every time.
 If we acknowledge the fact that we only can measure a probability with some error of measurement attached, we still get into problems as the error of measurement can only be expressed as a probability, the very concept we are trying to define.
 This renders even the frequency definition circular."

-From this Author's perspective, the key concept of "the real probability" that drove mathematicians to eventually define probability axiomatically, thereby relegating the relative-frequency concept to a position of inferior status, was the source of so much dispute in the early 20th Century, as reviewed in [20].
-Recognizing this, it should be asked: What justification is there for belief in "the real probability of anything real?"
+From this Author's perspective, the key concept of "the real probability" that drove mathematicians to eventually define probability axiomatically, thereby relegating the relative-frequency concept to a position of inferior status, was the source of so much dispute in the early 20th Century, as reviewed in [20, Sec.
+Frequentism].
+Recognizing this, it should be asked: What justification is there for belief in "the real probability" of anything non-real, like the stochastic process?